SciML/NonlinearSolve.jl/docs/src/api/simplenonlinearsolve.md

 ### General Methods

-These methods are suited for any general nonlinear root-finding problem , i.e. `NonlinearProblem`.
+These methods are suited for any general nonlinear root-finding problem, i.e. `NonlinearProblem`.

 ```@docs
 SimpleNewtonRaphson